WJDigby/catscan/README.md

     git clone https://github.com/WJDigby/catscan.git
     pip3 install -r requirements.txt

-Presently the only non-standard library required (the only one included in requirements.txt) is lxml.
+Presently the only non-standard libraries required (the only ones included in requirements.txt) are requests and lxml.

 ## Use